dinosaure/blogger/articles/spoke.md

   - MirageOS
 ---

-I recently discovered [PAKE for Password-Authenticated Key Agreement](https://en.wikipedia.org/wiki/Password-authenticated_key_agreement).
+I recently discovered [PAKE for Password-Authenticated Key Agreement][pake].
 It is a method of initiating a secure connection based on a password known between the two people.
 The key thing to remember here is that the password will never be disclosed to an attacker through the protocol.
 A known algorithm is used to derive a strong shared key from this password.

 Of course, to perform this derivation, we still need to share some information.
 This is where a feature of the protocol must be ensured: transmitted